anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The pledge is triggered by the Registrar-Agent to create the PVR and PER.
 It is also triggered for processing of the responses and the generation of status information once the Registrar-Agent has received the responses from the registrar later in the process.

-To enable interaction as responder with the Registrar-Agent, pledges in responder mode MUST act as servers and MUST provide the endpoints defined in {{pledge_ep_table}} within the BRSKI-defined `/.well-known/brski/` URI path.
+To enable interaction as responder with the Registrar-Agent, pledges in responder mode MUST act as servers and MUST provide the endpoints defined in {{pledge_ep_table}} within the BRSKI-defined `/.well-known/brski/` URI path, except for the OPTIONAL endpoint "qps".
 The endpoints are defined with short names to also accommodate for resource-constrained devices.

 | Endpoint | Operation                        | Exchange and Artifacts |